 After the white hot scandals of 2011 cooled down, Guo Mei Mei was suddenly arrested in July 2014, not for impersonating a Red Cross employee but on charges of operating a gambling racket.
 So what’s the source of her staggering income?
-She admitted to prostituting herself, but then again, netizens doubted it and suspected that she could be shielding her illustrious sugar daddy.
+She admitted to prostituting herself, but then again, netizens (who are too familiar with televised “confessions” of accused persons) doubted it and suspected that she could be shielding her illustrious sugar daddy.

 Then, news broke around 10 pm on July 25 2014 that Wang Jun was taken away by the Beijing Dongcheng District Public Security Bureau.
 Nobody doubted that it had something to do with Guo Mei Mei.

-Since 2011, when the ownership of Lamborghini was revealed, netizens came to the conclusion that Wang Jun was Guo Mei Mei’s sugar daddy.
+Since 2011, when the ownership of the Lamborghini was revealed, netizens had come to the conclusion that Wang Jun was Guo Mei Mei’s sugar daddy.
 Very little was heard from Wang Jun after he was taken away.
 Guo Mei Mei, however, was convicted of operating a casino and jailed for 5 years.

 If true, this would mean that Guo Mei Mei is not only the illegitimate daughter of Wang Jun but also the granddaughter of the legendary (infamous) former head of military, General Wang Zhen!
 General Wang Zhen 王震 (1908-1993) was head of the provincial government in Xinjiang from 1950-1952.
 Wang was so deeply trusted by Mao that he was the only military man allowed to carry his pistol when seeing Mao.
 While governing Xinjiang, Wang Zhen had once proposed to Mao that the minorities should be exterminated.

-In 2014, Guo Mei Mei was sentenced to 5 years in prison for opening a casino.
-Without exception, all newspapers in China covered the story.
-Some cynics saw it as an attempt to distract the public from questions about Wang Jun’s dealings with the Red Cross or that Red Cross-related company.
+After, Guo Mei Mei was sentenced to 5 years in prison for opening a casino in 2014, all newspapers in China, without exception, covered the story.
+Some cynics saw it as an attempt to distract the public from questions about Wang Jun’s dealings with the Red Cross or that mysterious Red Cross-related company.

 In July 2019, Guo Meimei was released from prison.
 This time, however, the mainstream media seemed to have sidelined her.
 The picture of her wearing a black dress and a black skirt and walking out of Hunan Women ’s Prison in a low-key manner appeared online.
 Netizens were cruel as usual, commented about how ugly and rounded her face looked.